(Editor’s note: This post has been updated with new information about Costco’s plans for the United Kingdom, Spain and Sweden.)

 A Costco warehouse opened in October 2022 outside Stockholm at Saluvagen 5 in Täby.
 The store is a 130,000-square-foot quasi-big box (13,300 meters2), slightly smaller than the standard 140,000-square-foot U.S. design.
 The store technically is in a shopping center in the Arninge neighborhood, about a half-hour drive from the center of Stockholm.

-A second location is scheduled to open in Bernstrop outside Mälmo, Sweden’s third-largest city.
-Opening date is 2024 at this point.
+A second 170,000-square-foot location is opening in Bernstrop outside Mälmo, Sweden’s third-largest city.

 Spain

-Local media reported in late March 2022 that Costco is opening a store in Málaga, the port city on the Costa del Sol.
-The big box will go into the Málaga Nostrum Shopping Center – managed by Bogaris Retail – where the owner is demolishing a former fashion outlet center.
-(Honestly, there’s not a complete post on this, and we checked Costco media releases and earnings reports.
-The most consistent date we can find in media reports for the opening of the new store is sometime in 2024.)
+• Local media reported in late March 2022 that Costco is opening a store in Málaga, the port city on the Costa del Sol.
+Now, the company is confirming the store will go into the Málaga Nostrum Shopping Center – managed by Bogaris Retail – where the owner is demolishing a former fashion outlet center.
+The original Costco annual earnings report stated the store would open this year.
+But the Olive Press in Spain is reporting the opening date as 2026.
+Who knows when it will actually open.

 Costco will take an estimated 13,000 meters square (about 140,000 square feet) of the total 22,000 meter square site at Málaga Nostrum.